Lex-van-Os/AWS-Web-Server-Deployment/web/README.md

    pip --version
    ```

+### Installation

 If pip is not installed, you can install it by following the instructions on the official pip website.

-3. Create a virtual environment (optional): It is recommended to create a virtual environment to isolate the project dependencies.
+1. Create a virtual environment (optional): It is recommended to create a virtual environment to isolate the project dependencies.
 You can create a virtual environment by running the following command in your terminal or command prompt:

    ```
    python -m venv venv